Bidding field for mammoth U.S. stock tracking system cut to six

-NEW YORK The field of companies bidding to build a mammoth system to track securities trading across the U.S. stock market has been cut to six from 10, a statement from the committee governing the selection process said on Tuesday.
+NEW YORK, July 1 The field of companies bidding to build a mammoth system to track securities trading across the U.S. stock market has been cut to six from 10, a statement from the committee governing the selection process said on Tuesday.

 The winning bidders included SunGard Data Systems, Thesys Technologies LLC and the Financial Industry Regulatory Authority, a self-regulatory organization (SRO) that also is part of the selection process that narrowed the shortlist.